 - (i) It hinders the spontaneous learning of a foreign language. - (ii) Knowledge of grammar does not help in speech and writing. - (iii) Learning the rules of grammar is not learning a language. - (iv) It does not provide the ideas, thoughts, and feelings to the learners to express. - (v) Grammar does not lay down rules for the language to follow.
 It merely observes and records the language.
+It is customary to use a particular idioms, grammar notes the change.
+It has no power to stop it.

-8.3 TYPES OF GRAMMAR
+8.7 TYPES OF GRAMMAR: